 Some policies help guide our everyday actions, and others are rarely called upon.
 There are some policies that guide us in how to keep everyone in the building safe; specialised, dense, technical documents based on established national regulations.
 Others are much more user-friendly and designed to be an everyday reference e.g. how we teach reading.
 These kind of policies about teaching and learning will have been written specifically by our school staff - because our school and its community are unique.

 Below are the most important policies that parents and carers need, published for your reference.
 If you want to know our policy on something that is not listed, please ask the school office.
-If you would like a paper copy of the documents below, they are available free of charge from our school office.
+They are primarily in electronic format because of our Eco-Council's determination for our school to become as paper-free as possible.
+If you would like a paper copy of the documents below, or any other policies that we may hold, they are available free of charge from our school office on request.

 Please note: our curriculum policy is in review at the moment and a new version will be published very soon with curricular plans up to 2022 for parents' reference.